ncsa/Swift-T-Variant-Calling/README.md

   NOVOALIGNINDEX=<path to the indexed reference file for novoalign, if it is the desired aligner>
   NOVOALIGNPARAMS=<optional parameters to novoalign, if used as an aligner>
   CHRNAMES=<a colon (:) separated list of chromosome or contig names to split files by.
 Only these regions will be processed in the stages following the alignment>
-  TRIMMOMATICPARAMS=<parameters to trimmomatic for trimming illumina reads.
-Example :2:20:10 LEADING:5 TRAILING:5 MINLEN:25>

 ## Quality thresholds (for reporting only, as the pipeline will continue with the next stage regardless of whether these thresholds were respected or not):
   MAP_CUTOFF=<minimum mapping quality of reads to pass QC test after alignment>
   DUP_CUTOFF=<maximum duplication level in reads to pass QC test after alignment>

 ## paths to resources and tools - See section 2.1 and 2.2
-  ADAPTERS=<path to the adapter file to be used with trimmomatic>
   REFGENOMEDIR=<path to the directory where all reference files and databases are stored>
   REFGENOME=<name of the reference genome file within REFGENOMEDIR.
 Example ucsc.hg19.fasta in the GATK bundle 2.8>
   DBSNP=<name of the dbsnp file within REFGENOMEDIR.
 Example dbsnp\_138.hg19.vcf in the GATK bundle 2.8>